rosszurowski/rosszurowski.com/src/content/log/2018-small-seasons-long-calendars/index.md

 We use this language to guide our lives and work.

-For instance, my roommates come home from work at larger companies often frustrated with their projects, feeling like they can't make meaningful progress because their work is constrained to the current quarter.
-The short cadence encourages building products that quickly cater to metrics, rather than bring about more meaningful, holistic change.
+For instance, my roommates come home from jobs at larger companies often frustrated with their projects, feeling like they can't make meaningful progress because their work is constrained to the current financial quarter.
+The short cadence encourages building products that quickly cater to metrics, rather than building towards about more meaningful, holistic change.
 The chunks of time are too small, too constraining.

 The inverse happens every New Year's Eve.
-People set resolutions that are achievable within a year, but as the days pass, it's easy to lose yourself in how quickly they go by.
+People set resolutions that are achievable within a year, but as the days pass, lose themselves in how quickly they go by.
 The cadence for reflection and review is often too long, and the goals become disconnected from everyday experience, nebulous and intangible.

 Both of these experiences point to, in part, a failure of how we conceptualize and represent time.
-The divisions of time we live in often feel quite arbitrary.
+The ways we divide our time often feel quite … arbitrary.

-Standardized calendars are no doubt great for accounting, communication, and coordination[^1] but they fail at more personal functions like journaling, deep work, or maintaining cycles of interest and curiosity.
+Standardized calendars are no doubt great for accounting, communication, and coordination[^1] but they fail at more personal functions like journaling, doing deep work, or maintaining cycles of interest and curiosity.

 ### "Phases"